ReContrast: Domain-Specific Anomaly Detection via Contrastive Reconstruction: Experiments

 \subsection{Ablation Study}

 To verify the effect of the proposed elements, we conduct thorough ablation studies on MVTec AD and APTOS.
-Because some configurations are unstable during training on some categories, we report the performances of the final iteration and also those of the best checkpoint during training (best by I-AUROC, evaluate every 250 iterations).
-The results are reported in Table~\ref{tab5}.
+Because some configurations are unstable during training on some categories, we report the last iteration's performances and those of the best checkpoint during training (best by I-AUROC, evaluate every 250 iterations).
+The results are reported in Table~\ref{tab6}.
 The use of $\mathcal{L}_{global}$ (\textit{Config.B}) boosts the performance of \textit{Config.A} trained by $\mathcal{L}_{region}$.
-Directly optimizing the encoder and decoder together (\textit{Config.C}) causes a great degeneration because of pattern collapse, while either stop-gradient (\textit{Config.D}) or contrastive pairs (\textit{Config.E-}) recovers some of it.
+Directly optimizing the encoder and decoder together (\textit{Config.C}) causes a great degeneration because of pattern collapse, while either stop-gradient (\textit{Config.D}) or contrastive pairs (\textit{Config.C}$+cp$) recovers some of it.
 By introducing both (\textit{Config.E}), the performance is further improved to exceed the frozen encoder baseline.
 Finally, training with $\mathcal{L}_{global-hm}$ yields SOTA performances (Ours).
-Meanwhile, $\mathcal{L}_{global-hm}$ can also improve the baseline reconstruction method alone (\textit{Config.B}+).
+Meanwhile, $\mathcal{L}_{global-hm}$ can also improve the baseline reconstruction method alone (\textit{Config.B}$+hm$).
 More ablation studies, experimental results with error bars, limitations, and qualitative visualization are presented in Appendix.